jwCheng28/tinyCHIP8/README.md

 ## Current Progress

-- Most instructions are implemented except 0xFX-- & 0xCXNN
+- All modern instructions are implemented (with the modern definition)
-- Able successfully run and display binary program that doesn't require those unimplemented instructions
+- Able successfully run and display binary program (tested with running CHIP8 ROM)

 ## How to run
 This code currently only supports windows.